NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-for-criminals.md

 ---
 heading: Chapter Ten
 title: Bitcoin Is Not for Criminals
-subheading: (Originally published on 29 November 2019)
+subheading: Originally published<br />on 29 November 2019
 ---

 ## Not Inherently Criminal